top of page

 During Trump’s first term, the solar tax credit remained in place.
 Although the administration focused less on expanding renewable energy, it did not attempt to repeal or weaken the credit.
 In fact, in December 2020, Trump signed a bipartisan COVID-19 relief and spending bill that included a two-year extension of the solar ITC, delaying the phase-down schedule and keeping the credit at higher levels.

-FAQ: Federal Solar Tax Credit Under Trump - 2025 Update
+FAQ: Solar Tax Credit Going Away?

 Is the solar tax credit under Trump still available?